Jannael/DevSync/src/docs/model/user/doc.md

 |DatabaseError|Failed to remove|The invitation was not removed from the user, something went wrong please try again|

 ## Remove
 to remove an invitation
+> [!IMPORTANT]
+> This function its made to be call for other models in order to keep the data sync, which means it does not delete the user from the group the invitation came from

 ### Parameters
 - userAccount string
 - invitationId ObjectId